Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

  >
  >![Frame](../../../static/img/frame-assembly/drilljig.PNG)
  >
- > - b) You need to tap both holes on all of the 350mm.
+ > - b) You need to tap both ends on all of the 350mm extrusions.
  >
  >![Frame](../../../static/img/frame-assembly/drilled-extrusions.PNG)
  >
- > - c) Drive the bolt into the tapped holes by approximately 10mm.
+ > - c) Screw the bolt into the tapped holes (approximately 10mm.)
  >
  >![Frame](../../../static/img/frame-assembly/extrusion1.PNG)
  >
- >- d) Finally, pass the extrusion's slot over the bolt, securing it through the holes you've drilled
+ >- d) Finally, Slide the extrusion onto the bolt and tighten it through the predrilled hole.
  >
  >:::caution
  >Tightening the bolts excessively can potentially damage the threads.